Breaking Barriers, Reuniting Families, Restoring Hope

 Current Need

-We are currently at the beginning of another influx of unaccompanied minors.
 While the precise number of cases we will receive is somewhat unpredictable due to the ever-changing immigration landscape, we want to be as prepared as possible to meet family reunification needs as they arise.

 This opportunity is entirely remote!
-As a reminder, work with this project is done on a volunteer basis.
+As a reminder, work with this project is on a volunteer basis.
 This is not a paid opportunity.

 Time Commitment and Case Length